dzackgarza/Arizona-Winter-School-2019/Typeset/Day 1/Notes 2 Hopkins.md

 H^*(\aut \Gamma; E_*).
 $$

-Everything we know about these are the results of explicit computations, so we'd like a better theoretical understanding.
+Everything we know about these is a results of explicit computation, so we'd like a better theoretical understanding.

 **Question:** Can we explicitly write down the action $\aut \Gamma \actson E_0$?
 There is some information that comes from the "crystalline period map", we also know this explicitly for any finite subgroup of $\aut \Gamma$